 Let It Sit

-We use this time to fold our fabric.
+We used this time to fold our fabric.

 Folding Your Designs

-Try folding your items in an accordion pleat and rubber band them together.
+Try folding your items in an accordion pleat and then rubber band them together.

 Try using a square in the middle and folding your fabric around it with rubber bands.